SoftUni-Internal/interactive-content/EN/04-Table-Relations/06-Summary.md

 [slide hideTitle]
 # Summary

-# In this lesson we learned:
+# In this lesson you learned:

-- How to design our database.
+- Designing databases
-- How to read specifications and find our entities, their characteristics, and relations.
+- Reading specifications and finding entities, their characteristics and relations
 - Types of relationships:
     - **One-to-Many**
     - **Many-to-Many**